UniMath/SymmetryBook/README.md

   We may say that it shows how to *identify* two elements.
   We may say it establishes that two elements are *equal* provided the identity type is a proposition.
 - Definitional equivality is denoted with three lines and is called just that, i.e., *definitional* and not *judgmental*.
+- A synonym of "function" is "map".
+We don't use "mapping" or "application" as synonyms.
 - In the preliminary chapters (up to subgroups), the underlying set map U from groups to sets has to be applied explicitly.
 Thereafter, it can be a coercion.
 - Composition of p: a=b and q: b=c is denoted by either p\ct q, or by q\cdot p, qp or q\circ p.
 The latter is preferred when p and q come from equivalences.
 The macro \ct currently produces a star.
 - In dependent pairs, components having propositional type may be omitted.